 You will be part of an internationally-diverse community of over 120 doctoral researchers, with the chance to participate in seminars, conferences, subject/research groups, the School’s PhD researcher seminar series and an annual four-day intensive research retreat.
 We also provide you with office space, PCs, access to major business databases and a wide range of online research tools and resources.

 As part of your studies, you will undertake a tailored programme of formal research training in methods and methodology.
-The Surrey Business School is, along with other departments in the University, part of the prestigious ESRC-funded South East Doctoral Training Centre.
+Surrey Business School is, along with other departments in the University, part of the prestigious ESRC-funded South East Doctoral Training Centre (SEDTC).
 Alongside this and training provided by the University, we provide specific structured training for our PhD students researchers in our own Schools.